omgnetwork/elixir-omg/README.md

 ## Testing & development

-  - quick test (no integration tests): `mix test --no-start`
+  - quick test (no integration tests): `mix test`
-  - longer-running integration tests: `mix test --no-start --only integration` (requires compiling contracts)
+  - longer-running integration tests: `mix test --only integration` (requires compiling contracts)

 For other kinds of checks, refer to the CI/CD pipeline (`Jenkinsfile`).